HeroPahlawan/tinker-js/README.md

 - **Template-Based Scaffolding** - Pre-built templates for common application patterns
 - **Interactive CLI Wizards** - Step-by-step guided setup for complex configurations
 - **Plugin Architecture** - Extensible system for adding custom functionality
+- **AI Agent Extended Features** - Tell AI agent what application you want to buid, and AI will generate the app from Scratch

 ## Planned Features